ThisElixir/People-repeats/README.md

--Create relatable characters on stories that people Identify with and want to see -Help people understand themselves and others -Position a person on a role that best suits their natural skills and defects -Prevent or manage friction between people
+-Create relatable characters on stories that people Identify with and want to see -Help people understand themselves and others -Position a person on a role that best suits their natural skills and defects -Predict or manage relationships between individuals and groups for good or bad
--Generally predict individual and group behavior

-When a person learns the basic behavior patterns and learns to
+When a person learns the basic behavior patterns and is able to categorize others and themselves they are able to:

+-Manage people to improve or diminish their personality advantages over others to some extent.
+-Predict other people's reaction to themselves and others, also explain the past behavior.
+-Exploit weaknesses or empower habilities people may or may not be aware they have.